p4rkerw/Muto_Wilson_NComm_2020/README.md

 2. Count each of the five snRNA libraries with cellranger and GRCh38-1.2.0 (snRNA_prep)
 cellranger_rna_count.sh

-3. Aggregate the five snRNA libraries (snRNA_prep) using the cellranger_rna_aggr.csv file
+3. Aggregate the five snRNA libraries using the cellranger_rna_aggr.csv file (snRNA_prep)
 cellranger_rna_aggr.sh

 4. Process the aggregated snRNA library and exclude doublets identified with DoubletFinder.
-This script will generate a processed snRNA library file rnaAggr_control.rds
+This script will generate a processed snRNA library file rnaAggr_control.rds (snRNA_prep)
 seurat_rna_process.sh

-5. Count each of the five snATAC libraries with cellranger-atac and refdata-cellranger-atac-GRCh38-1.2.0
+5. Count each of the five snATAC libraries with cellranger-atac and refdata-cellranger-atac-GRCh38-1.2.0 (snATAC_prep)
+cellranger_atac_count.sh

+6. Aggregate the five snATAC libraries using the cellranger_atac_aggr.csv file (snATAC_prep)
+cellranger_atac_aggr.sh

+7. Processs the aggregated snATAC library and integrate with the snRNA library to remove doublets with label transfer.
+This script will generate a processed snATAC library file atacAggr_control.rds